Corey Moore (safety)

-Corey Moore (born January 28, 1993) is a former American football safety.
+Corey Moore (born January 28, 1993) is an American former professional football safety who played for the Houston Texans and Indianapolis Colts of the National Football League (NFL).
 He lettered in football, basketball and track at Griffin High School in Griffin, Georgia.
 In football, he earned SuperPrep All-American honors and played in the U.S. Army All-American Bowl.
 He then played college football at Georgia, where he was a four-year letterman.
 Moore played in 50 games during his college career, recording 76 tackles, one sack, two interceptions and three pass breakups.
-He signed with the Houston Texans after going undrafted in the 2015 NFL Draft.
-He played in one game for the Texans in 2015, started eight games in 2016 and started three games in 2017.
+He signed with the Houston Texans after going undrafted in the 2015 NFL draft.
+He played in 31 regular season games, starting 11, for the Texans from 2015 to 2017, and appeared in 15 regular season games for the Colts in 2018.
+He also appeared in playoff games for both the Texans and Colts.
+Moore later played for the Tampa Bay Vipers of the XFL in 2020.

-Early years
+Early life

-Moore played high school football at Griffin High School in Griffin, Georgia, where he was a safety.
+Corey Moore was born on January 28, 1993 in Griffin, Georgia and played high school football at Griffin High School, where he was a safety.
 He was named to the 2010 PrepStar Top 150 Dream Team.
 He was also named to the SuperPrep All-America team and the All-Dixie team.
-He was selected to play in the 2010 Georgia Athletic Coaches Association (GACA) North-South All-Star Football Classic as part of the South Team, and the 2011 U.S. Army All-American Bowl as part of the East Team.
-Moore was also backup quarterback during his senior year.
+Moore was selected to play in the 2010 Georgia Athletic Coaches Association (GACA) North-South All-Star Football Classic as part of the South Team, and the 2011 U.S. Army All-American Bowl as part of the East Team.
+He was also backup quarterback during his senior year.
 He lettered in basketball and track at Griffin High School as well.
 In March 2010, he was named the top defensive back at the Atlanta National Underclassmen Combine.

-In the class of 2011, he was rated a four-star recruit by Rivals.com, Scout.com, ESPN.com and 247Sports.com.
+In the class of 2011, Moore was rated a four-star recruit by Rivals.com, Scout.com, ESPN.com and 247Sports.com.
 He was also rated the No. 5 safety in the country by Rivals.com, the No. 6 safety in the country by Scout.com, the No. 15 safety in the country by ESPN.com, and the No. 4 safety in the country by 247Sports.com.
 He was also rated the No. 6 safety in the country on 247Sports.com's composite rating, which takes into account the ratings of all the other major recruiting services in the country.